 Businesses that are relocating should already have equipment used in the previous location.
 If you’re switching providers at the new location, you may find you have different equipment needs.
 This is a great time to take inventory and get rid of obsolete technology or upgrade equipment that’s outdated.
 Remember to factor in extra bandwidth requirements and additional phone lines if the move is part of an expansion.

 This is also a great time to investigate licensing for the software you need.
-New software will have to be licensed before use, and current software may require additional licensing if there will be a higher number of users.
+The new software will have to be licensed before use, and current software may require additional licensing if there will be a higher number of users.

 Extra planning now will help create a seamless transition into your new space.
 Remember to anticipate potential delays and allow extra time to cushion their impact on your overall move.
 Delays most commonly occur in areas that depend on others, such as renovations, installations and service connections.
 Use the IT considerations checklist below when creating your plan to ensure you don’t miss anything important.